STEAMED TEA CLUB - SENCHA SUBSCRIPTION

 - Delivery to your home (in Canada and the US)

 - Your tea ships on the 5th day of each month.

-- Please order before the 20th of the previous month; we will source some very cool micro-lots, and we want to ensure that we have enough tea for all subscribers.
+- Orders are billed on the day that you subscribe (1st month), and on the 20th of subsequent months; we will source some very cool micro-lots, and we want to ensure that we have enough tea for all subscribers.